eprovst/DomainColoring.jl/docs/src/usage/general.md

 ![](dcordermag.png)

-If one does not want to look at the logarithm of the magnitude, but the magnitude itself, they can use the `transform` option, for instance:
+If one does not want to look at the logarithm of the magnitude, but the magnitude itself, they can use the `transform` option, or pass a function directly to `abs`, for instance:
 ```@example
 using CairoMakie, DomainColoring # hide
-domaincolor(sqrt, (-1, 20, -5, 5), abs=(transform=z->z,))
+domaincolor(sqrt, (-1, 20, -5, 5), abs=z->z)
 save("dclinmag.png", current_figure()) # hide
 nothing # hide
 ```
 ![](dclinmag.png)

-Finally, if we set the base to `Inf`, the magnitude is colored from black from zero to white at infinity, which we can use to illustrate the Casorati–Weierstrass theorem:
+Finally, if we set the base to `Inf`, the magnitude is colored from black at zero to white at infinity, which we can use to illustrate the Casorati–Weierstrass theorem:
 ```@example
 using CairoMakie, DomainColoring # hide